Links

 When you save a variable, you will be taken to the main menu of the BugBug extension and can continue recording steps.

 The saved variable is a cross-domain feature.
-Now you can use the saved value on different web apps in one test. eg. you can open a new tab and use stored value there.
+Now you can use the saved value on different web apps in one test. eg. You can open a new tab and use the stored value there.

 The variable can be overwritten several times during the test recording by using the same name.
 If you want to avoid this situation, use some unique names each time.